oneapi-src/oneDNN/.github/ISSUE_TEMPLATE/bug_report.md

 factors are considered important to reproduce an issue.

 # Version
-Report DNNL version and githash.
+Report oneDNN version and githash.
 Version information is printed to stdout in [verbose mode](https://oneapi-src.github.io/oneDNN/dev_guide_verbose.html).

 # Environment
-DNNL includes hardware-specific optimizations and may behave differently on depending on the compiler and build environment.
+oneDNN includes hardware-specific optimizations and may behave differently on depending on the compiler and build environment.
 Include the following information to help reproduce the issue:
 * CPU make and model (try `lscpu`; if your `lscpu` does not list CPU flags,